ENCCS/julia-for-hpc/content/GPU.rst

           return s
       end

-   Use higher-order array abstractions to compute the sqrt-sum operation on a GPU!
+   - Use higher-order array abstractions to compute the sqrt-sum operation on a GPU!
+   - If you're interested in how the performance changes, benchmark the CPU and GPU versions with ``@btime``

    Hint: You can do it on a single line...